Policy last updated

 Regardless of the decision, principals must:

-- communicate the decision to the parent(s) and therapist, using the template letter to parents (staff login requried).
+- communicate the decision to the parents/carers and therapist, using the Template letter to parents and carers (staff login required)

 This template letter outlines reasons for the decision made by the principal.
-This is intended to promote transparency and consistency in decision making and increase communication between the school, parent(s) and practitioner so any potential negative communication can be minimised.
+This is intended to promote transparency and consistency in decision making and increase communication between the school, parents/carers and therapist so any potential negative communication can be minimised.

 Dispute resolution

-Schools should respond to any parent concerns and complaints regarding the decision in an effective and timely manner.
-To ensure that principals use a fair and proper process, it is important that you give parent(s) a chance to respond to your decision, and consider any additional information they provide.
+Schools must respond to any parents’/carers’ concerns and complaints regarding the decision in an effective and timely manner.
+To ensure that principals use a fair and proper process, it is important that parents/carers are given a chance to respond to the decision and consider any additional information they provide.

-If you require further information and support you can also contact your relevant Area team, including your Community Liaison Officer and SEIL.
+If principals require further information and support they can contact their relevant area team, including their Community Liaison Officer and SEIL.

 Approving therapy

-If the principal decides to approve the therapy request, Step 3 enables the principal to implement appropriate arrangements necessary to mitigate any risks associated with this arrangement.
+If the principal decides to approve the therapy request, Step 3 enables the principal to implement appropriate arrangements necessary to mitigate any risks.
 This includes ensuring that the relevant consent forms are signed and a licensing agreement is entered into with the relevant therapist.

 Step 3 – Practical arrangements